ulfbou/Zentient.Results/Src/Results/Readme.md

   * **ASP.NET Core Integration:** Leverage extension methods or middleware to automatically convert `IResult` types returned from controllers into appropriate `IActionResult` responses.
   * **Serialization Behavior:** `Result` and `Result<T>` are designed to be compatible with `System.Text.Json` for seamless serialization, typically exposing `IsSuccess`, `Errors`, `Messages`, and `Status` properties.

+For more in-depth examples and advanced usage patterns, please refer to the [Zentient.Results Wiki](https://github.com/ulfbou/Zentient.Results/wiki).

 ## Contributing

 We welcome contributions to Zentient.Results\!
-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit issues, propose features, or contribute code.
+Please refer to our [CONTRIBUTING.md](https://github.com/ulfbou/Zentient.Results/blob/main/CONTRIBUTING.md) for guidelines on how to submit issues, propose features, or contribute code.
 We adhere to standard .NET coding conventions.

 ## License

-Zentient.Results is licensed under the [MIT License](LICENSE).
+Zentient.Results is licensed under the [MIT License](https://github.com/ulfbou/Zentient.Results/blob/main/LICENSE).

 ## Support & Contact

-For any issues, questions, or feature requests, please use the [GitHub Issues](https://github.com/ulfbou/Zentient/issues) page.
+For any issues, questions, or feature requests, please use the [GitHub Issues](https://github.com/ulfbou/Zentient.Results/issues) page.